ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 **More complications**
 * Self driving cars use a lot of virtual reality environments to train their cars since there are not so many self driving cars.
-* Data annonimization is hard and still does not work 100%
+* Data anonymization is hard and still does not work 100%
-* Facial recognition systems are sturggling to identify faces in the covid times where everyone covers their faces.
+* Facial recognition systems are struggling to identify faces in the covid times where everyone covers their faces.

 **Data Markets**
-* Data preperation market was worth more than $1.5bn in 2019 and could grow to $3.5bn by 2024 (ref economist)
+* Data preparation market was worth more than $1.5bn in 2019 and could grow to $3.5bn by 2024 (ref economist)
 * The data labeling business could be $4.1bn by 2024 (ref economist)
-* Data is the new oil term is not relevany anymore.
+* Data is the new oil term is not relevant anymore.
 * Processed data is the key

 ### 3. Hard for businesses to adopt AI